UkoeHB/bevy_cobweb/src/react/REACT.md

 ### One-off Reactors

-If you only want a reactor to run once, use [`ReactCommands::once`]:
+If you only want a reactor to run at most once, use [`ReactCommands::once`]:
 ```rust
 let entity = c.spawn(Player);
 c.react().once(broadcast::<ResetEverything>(),